 “So what a fantastic time, now that I am house and bed bound to make a new plan”, I thought.

 The other thing that was so salient was that: not until your health becomes compromised in any way, do we really value the importance of good health.

 You suddenly realise that “health is not everything, but without it everything is NOTHING!”

-Another thing that that struck me was that, with a severe case of vertigo that completely changed my perception, was the notion of how the universe really looks.
+Another thing that struck me was (with a severe case of vertigo that completely changed my perception), the notion of how the universe really looks.

 You see we often hear these philosophical questions like “what colour is the sky?”
 It refers to the idea that it is perceived as “blue” because of the function of the cones and rods in our eyes, and based on humans’ tri-chromatic vision.
 A dragonfly might perceive the sky differently as it is processed via different visual instrumentation.
 Dragon flies see the world in ultra-multicolour due to their souped-up colour vision.
 So the real colour of the sky or how the Universe really looks depends on who’s asking the question and what instrumentation for interpretation they have.
 Implicit in this is that with more evolved senses or sophisticated instrumentation – the world as we know it could look completely different.

 This understanding really brings to life the notion of our body being the vehicle for our soul to experience the physical world.
 And that we are spiritual beings currently having a temporary human experience.
 Yet it is seems to always be viewed the other way around: that we are human beings having a temporary spiritual experience.

 Of course the greatest thing any sickness will do is to bring your focus to the present moment.